 Our Anger Management Psychologists

-Kellie Adams – Kellie is a senior Psychologist with over 10 years experience in counselling.
+Katherine Shanhun – Katherine is a senior Psychologist with over 10 years experience in counselling.
 She works with a range of issues including anger management, relationship issues, trauma, mood disorders and family discord.

-Her approach to Anger Management is primarily Cognitive – Behavioural Therapy in focus but she also likes to integrate Acceptance and Commitment Therapy and Relaxation training.
+Her approach to Anger Management is primarily Cognitive – Behavioural Therapy in focus but she can integrate Eye-Movement Desensitisation Reprocessing Therapy.
 Read More

 Heidi Smith – Heidi has over 12 years experience in counselling.
 Her areas of interest include anger management, parenting, relationship conflict, anxiety, post-traumatic stress disorder, obsessive compulsive disorder and depression.